kolodii-ivan/crop-ts/README.md

 Older versions of some browsers may also work.

 Always thoroughly test any desired functionality on all target platforms and devices.

+This library has no runtime dependencies and works in any environment supporting ES5 or later.

 ##### Legacy IE Compatibility